This is a method, a hypothesis about what progress is and how to measure it. Not a manifesto to agree with, but a question to test.

 Built on established science

-The approach is not speculative.
-It rests on roughly a century of research across six fields.
+The following is a base the approach stands on; roughly a century of research across six fields.

 • Negotiation and Mediation.
-The cooperative-versus-zero-sum distinction this benchmark scores is grounded in interest-based negotiation (Fisher and Ury, Getting to Yes) and the integrative-versus-distributive bargaining literature (Walton and McKersie).
-It also reflects the negotiator’s dilemma: disclosure is the cooperative move where a conflict admits joint gains, not an unconditional good in purely distributive bargaining.
+The cooperative-versus-zero-sum distinction is a long-standing one in interest-based negotiation (Fisher and Ury, Getting to Yes) and the integrative-versus-distributive bargaining literature (Walton and McKersie).
+It reflects the negotiator’s dilemma: disclosure is the cooperative move where a conflict admits joint gains, not an unconditional good in purely distributive bargaining.

 • International Relations.
-Peace and conflict studies have been a formal discipline since 1919.
-Historically most armed conflicts ended in military victory, but since the end of the Cold War a growing share have ended through negotiated settlement — and many simply cease without a decisive outcome (Kreutz 2010 ).
+Peace and conflict studies have been a formal academic discipline since the world’s first chair of International Politics was endowed at Aberystwyth in 1919 , with dedicated peace research institutionalized a generation later when Galtung founded the Peace Research Institute Oslo in 1959 .
+Historically most armed conflicts ended in military victory, but since the end of the Cold War a growing share have ended through negotiated settlement, and many simply cease without a decisive outcome (Kreutz 2010 ).

 The limits matter as much as the foundations.
 Game theory and simulation are powerful but partial.
 They abstract away the irrational, contextual, human core of conflict, so we treat them as inputs and measure real behavior rather than only models of it.